-Eligible voters will place their ballots directly into a ballot counter when voting in person at City Hall Oct 29–Nov 4.
-Voting machines will record votes as they are turned in but will not report results until after polls close on Election Day, Nov 5.
+Eligible voters can apply for, vote, and deposit their absentee ballot into a ballot counter when absentee voting in person at City Hall Oct 27–Nov 2.
+Voting machines will record votes as they are turned in but will not report results until after polls close on Election Day, Nov 3.

 There are more than just presidential candidates on your ballot this year.
 Take some time before you vote and research your candidates for local and state offices so you can be prepared on election day.

 October 12, 2020

 Residents not registered to vote have one more day to pre-register for the Nov 3 general election.
 Residents can also register on election day at their polling place with a valid proof of residence.

 October 8, 2020

 Young voters can face unique challenges to voter participation and, as a result, opt out of the process entirely.
 In 2018, 52 percent of young voters reported the need to rearrange work or school schedules in order to vote, 39 percent did not know where to vote, and 26 percent needed help with questions about candidates, ballots, and polls, according to the Center for Information & Research on Civic Learning and Engagement.
 Learn more about structural and social barriers to voting like these at the City’s Oct 8 virtual forum “Building An Equitable Golden Valley: What Does It Mean to Have Access to Voting?”